envalert@envalert.org

 Further consultations were conducted and two groups were chosen for support with each selected beneficiary wetland user group in each district surveys were conducted through focus group discussions, from which discussion key enterprises were selected for support.

-In the stakeholder’s validation meeting that was held in Sheema on the 14th September, 2018, the stakeholders agreed these key actions that is to say, Apiary, Piggery, Aquaculture, Poultry, Goat rearing, Craft and art, and mushroom growing. as the most suitable enterprises for the support.
+In the stakeholders’ validation meeting that was held in Sheema on the 14th September, 2018, the stakeholders agreed on these key actions, that is to say, Apiary, Piggery, Aquaculture, Poultry, Goat rearing, Craft and art, and mushroom growing, as the most suitable enterprises for the support.

-It’s against this background that EA seek technical support to deliver on these selected Actions on No regret interventions in the three districts of Mitooma, Sheema and Bushenyi.
+It’s against this background that EA seeks technical support to deliver on these selected Actions on no-regret interventions in the three districts of Mitooma, Sheema, and Bushenyi.

-EA is organizing to deliver a specialized training for the identified No-Regret enterprise training needs to the two (2) selected Wetland user associations from 19th November, 2018- 8th December, 2018in the project districts of Mitooma, Sheema and Bushenyi.
+EA organized to deliver a specialized training for the identified No-Regret enterprise training needs to the two (2) selected Wetland user associations from 19th November, 2018- 8th December, 2018in the project districts of Mitooma, Sheema and Bushenyi.
 These trainings are part of the assignment to EA under the UNDP project; “Building Resilient Communities, Wetland Ecosystems and Associated Catchments in Uganda.”
-Which project aims at restoring the previously degraded wetland resources in those districts(Mitooma, Sheema and Bushenyi).
+Which project aims at restoring the previously degraded wetland resources in those districts(Mitooma, Sheema, and Bushenyi).